movers-gcw/MoveMate/index.md

       To create a new route you can press '+' button on 'My routes' page, selecting if your final route is:
         - From University
         - To University
-      and than you have to choose the type of vehicle you want use (if it is a motorcycle or car, you can select the number         of free place and if you have an helmet more), the starting or arrival department (it's possible to choose all                 departments of an university), the time and the route name with short description (if you want).
+      Than you have to choose the type of vehicle you want use (if it is a motorcycle or car, you can select the number of free places and if you have an helmet more), the starting or arrival department (it's possible to choose all departments of an university), the time and the route name with short description (if you want).
 * ## Find a route made by others

 You can see a short functionality illustration below: